nowca/compact-regex/README.md

 * Regex (edition 0.12) - Kathryn A. Hargreaves, Karl Berry You can read a compiled version of their documentation in the subfolder: `documentation/Regex - edition 0.12a - 1992.pdf`

-* the makers of *Sublime Text* for a very nice text editor software.
+* The makers of *Sublime Text* for a very nice text editor software.

+* List Of English Words - https://github.com/dwyl/english-words

 <br>